CULINARY WINE TOURS OF THE FINGER LAKES

 4. Let cool, remove star anise, and puree in blender until very smooth.

-5. Adjust for seasoning and refrigerate a day or more for best flavor.
+6. Refrigerate a day or more for best flavor.

 GREAT WINTER SOUP